 7. He Married His Teenage Cousin

-When Poe was 27 years old, he married his 13-year-old cousin Virginia Clemm.
+Edgar Allan Poe’s first marriage was to his 13-year-old cousin Virginia Clemm, whom he married at age 27.
 Unfortunately, tragedy struck when Virginia passed away from tuberculosis after a long battle with the illness.
 This was only shortly before her 25th birthday in 1847.

 8. He Was More Than a Writer